CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     >
     > **Note**: Notice the query pasted and is available in the left panel.
 Since we do not have a connection created to SharePoint, you will see a warning message requesting you to configure the connection.

-## Task 10: Create SharePoint connection
+## Task 10: Create a SharePoint connection

 1. Select **Configure connection**.